 The balance between financial and environmental sustainability is always a challenge for the food sector.
 Within the Danish food cluster, a new strategy is emerging to help overcome this challenge - a focus on high-value products that gain their characteristics from the specific location where they are grown.

-At Aarhus University, the Department of Agroecology and Department of Management have joined forces with local authorities and private partners in the Provenance research project to map the Danish terroir.
+At Aarhus University, the Department of Agroecology and Department of Management have joined forces with local authorities and private partners to map the Danish terroir.
 The ultimate goal is to identify opportunities for developing Danish food types - and terroir brands - with a location-specific personality.

-When complete, the project team will have produced a Danish food atlas, complete with printed maps and a web-based platform that show the potential for a specific product within a certain area.
-The project will also map business models for local foods and food networks.
+The research team have produced a report drawing a Danish food atlas that show the potential for a specific product within a certain area.
+The research have also mapped business models for local foods and food networks.

 Case by Aarhus University, Department of Agroecology and Department of Management

 Despite being a small country with a limited terroir, Denmark has grown into a gastronomic powerhouse in recent years.
 Today, an entire industry continues to develop innovative opportunities of benefit to the domestic market and to business partners abroad.

 It all started with a vision to create a new gastronomic adventure.
 Less than two decades since it began, New Nordic cuisine has made a lasting impact on global standards for modern gastronomy.
 Through sustainable innovation, collaboration and a strong tradition for education and science, we are now not only living the vision.
 We are also helping to solve the major challenges facing the global food supply.

 For a small country like ours, that is quite an achievement.

-Food Nation Denmark Food Nation is a nonprofit partnership established by the Danish government and leading private organisations and companies.
-It is your gateway to information about the Danish food cluster and knowhow that can accelerate the growth of international businesses through better solutions, innovative products and trusting cooperation. noto: Niclas I The Danish food cluster encompasses everything from primary production in agriculture and the fishing industry to the food products consumers buy in stores.
+Food Nation Denmark

+Food Nation is a nonprofit partnership established by the Danish government and leading private organisations and companies.
+It is your gateway to information about the Danish food cluster and knowhow that can accelerate the growth of international businesses through better solutions, innovative products and trusting cooperation.

+The Danish food cluster encompasses everything from primary production in agriculture and the fishing industry to the food products consumers buy in stores.
 Companies, universities, research institutes, local and national authorities and other private and public organisations belong to the extensive, collaborative network.
 Together, they work hand-in-hand with international partners to maintain and improve food quality and safety along the value chain.

-Take an interactive tour Food Nation's Visitor Centre in central Copenhagen and in Agro Food Park in Aarhus welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
+Take an interactive tour

+Food Nation's Visitor Centre in central Copenhagen and in Agro Food Park in Aarhus welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
 An interactive installation at the centre gives visitors an up-to-date overview of the food value chain based on their individual interests.
 It is the ideal starting point before visiting Danish food producers and production facilities.

 An inspiring preview is also available from the Food Nation digital universe.
 Here, inspirational publications, webinars, videos and talks provide insights into how Denmark can contribute to the green transition.
-Visit the digital platform at www.foodnation.virtual-hive.live.
-Here you can register as a user and browse around.
+Visit the digital platform at www.foodnation.virtual-hive.live where you can dive into solutions and products of the Danish sectors of dairy, pig, and seafood.